rustyrussell/bolts/12-offer-encoding.md

 sufficient time for payment, even if new channels need to be opened.

 Blinded paths provide an equivalent to `payment_secret` and `payment_metadata` used in BOLT 11.
-Even if `offer_node_id` is public, we force the use of blinding paths to keep these features.
+Even if `offer_node_id` or `invoice_request_payer_id` is public, we force the use of blinding paths to keep these features.
 If the recipient does not care about the added privacy offered by blinded paths, they can create a path of length 1 with only themselves.

 Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.
 This avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

+In the case of an invoice where there was no offer (just an invoice request), the payer needs to ensure that the invoice is from the intended payment recipient.
+This is difficult if the invoice request was displayed as a QR code on an ATM: the use of an invoice_code in the invoice allows such a payer to display and confirm before payment.
+A 6 digit code provides a 1-in-a-billion chance of paying the wrong invoice (and the other cases are detectable).

 # Invoice Errors